Cannabis Production & Management

 - graded discussions;

 - graded assignments:

 - production of communication tools and training resources (SOPs, job aids, toolbox session handouts, infographics, short videos, etc.)

 Graded assessments may include both peer and instructor assessments.
 Self-assessment tests will also be provided to aid student learning.

-Successful completion of the course is based on a passing grade of 70%.
-You must complete all seven modules to receive the Certificate of Completion.
+Successful completion of the course is based on an overall passing grade of 70%, along with a 70% in each of the ten modules.
+You must complete each component of all ten modules to receive the Certificate of Completion.